bdzyubak/torch-control/README.md

 interpreter.
 The utilities contains shared libraries - its dependencies are built into those of other repos.
 6) Docker
    a) To install in custom location, use: start /w “” “Docker Desktop Installer.exe” install --installation-dir=G:\Docker
+7) In Pycharm settings, define all submodules torch-control/utils, torch-control/nnUnet as Source.
+Alternatively, use conda develop [each_full_path]

 ## Repository Organization